1/1st Btn 1914-1919

 He led his company forward with the greatest dash, reached the objective, and captured many prisoners and seven machine guns.
 The success of the attack was largely due to the clever manner in which he manoeuvred his company over a very difficult piece of ground.
 He did splendid work.

 His Company Sergeant Major, would also get the MC.
-CSM Harry Betts, a railwayman’s son from March, who already held the DCM and Bar, was recommended for the Victoria Cross, but he was awarded the MC instead.
-His citation states:
+The citation for CSM Harry Betts, a railwayman’s son from March, who already held the DCM and Bar, states:

 During the attack at Morlancourt on 9th August 1918, the right flank was held up by a nest of machine guns.
 This warrant officer immediately went forward alone, and with great gallantry and disregard of danger, killed three and captured 30 of the enemy and four machine guns, thereby clearing the way for his company and disposing of an obstruction which might have upset the whole operation.
 He did magnificent work.